Skip to main content

 Frequently Asked Questions

-Sherlock Holmes: The Mystery of the Persian Carpet is a action game with mystery theme.
+Sherlock Holmes: The Mystery of the Persian Carpet is a casual puzzle game with mystery theme.
+Common tags for Sherlock Holmes: The Mystery of the Persian Carpet include detective and hidden object.

 Sherlock Holmes: The Mystery of the Persian Carpet is available on PC, Mac OS and Windows.